abirdinhere/COVID-is-not-over/README.md

 ### I got COVID before and my symptoms were mild
 Unfortunately or fortunately, depending on how you look at it, the experience of _having_ COVID (especially for someone who is vaccinated) does not communicate to your body the severity of its effects on your system.
 More often than not, for relatively-healthy individuals, having COVID feels like a small cold.
 It's easy to conclude that "because it didn't feel that bad, it must not _be_ that bad."
 The effects of Long COVID are far more insidious and difficult to detect, ranging from brain fog to debilitating chronic disorders.
 ### It's only really bad for the elderly and the already-sick
-This is not true for the same reasons as having mild symptoms.
+This is not true for the same reasons that having mild symptoms does not equate to mild damage.
+The effects on the elderly and already-sick are only more obvious.

 ### If it were really a problem, the gov't would be doing something about it
 It is unfortunate that this is not the case.
 The government has taken its position on COVID: that "it will be around", effectively putting its head in the sand--its recommendation does not consider the information that we now have about COVID, so the response has been slow and ineffective.
 The government is trying to avoid a disruption of labor and keep businesses from suffering losses due to maintaining vacant office buildings and the consequences of social distancing.
 See more on the government response [here](docs/US_government_response.md).